individkid/sculpt/README.md

 Read->(RegionConf,InflateConf)->Polytope for changing which regions are in the polytope
 Read->SpaceConf->Polytope for creating sample of space
 Read->(PictureConf,MacroConf)->Polytope for decorating planes
-Read->TestConf->Polytope for testing topology functions Read->SoundConf->System for changing sound
+Read->TestConf->Polytope for testing topology functions
+Read->(SoundConf,MetricConf)->System for changing sound
 Read->(ScriptConf,InvokeConf)->Script for setting up scripts
 Window->(MatrixConf,GlobalConf)->Write for recording transformations
 Window->TransformConf->Polytope for manipulating planes
 Window->TweakConf->Polytope for tweaking planes
 Window->RefineConf->Polytope for adding planes
 Window->AdditiveConf,SubtractiveConf->Polytope for sculpting polytope
-Window->MacroConf->Script for starting macro from click
+Window->MetricConf->Polytope for tagbits associated with click
 Script->*->Write for side effects
 Script->PlaneConf,SpaceConf,RegionConf->Polytope for feedback from topology
 Script->SoundConf->System for getting stock values